Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 1. Not Appropriate for Visiting (NA) This would eliminate a team from becoming a Pet Partner

-2. Not Ready (NR) This indicates that the team in not ready for visiting but may try again another day
+2. Not Ready (NR) This indicates that the team is not yet ready for visiting but may try again another day.
+This is not a "fail" but indicates more work is necessary.

 3. 1 low but passing score - 2 best highest score